-There is a During the 12-week waiting period which begins the first week for which benefits would otherwise be payable for EI.
-During this time-any remaining personal leave days may remaining sick days will be used.
-Employees may then also choose to use accrued paid time.
+During the 1-week waiting period for EI any remaining personal leave days may be used.
+Employees may also choose to use accrued paid time.
 However, the use of such time may affect the start of the waiting period and/or the amount of benefits payable following the waiting period.
-Otherwise the time will be unpaid.
+Otherwise, the time will be unpaid.

-Subject to termination as outlined below, the SUB plan will provide payments up to 75% of normal weekly earnings, and subject to termination as outlined below, when the employee is not in receipt of EI benefits, and:
+Subject to termination as outlined below, the SUB plan will provide payments up to 75% of normal weekly earnings, when the employee is not in receipt of EI benefits and: